Knifeman who stabbed three to death in Nottingham handed hospital order

 Valdo Calocane, who has paranoid schizophrenia, killed three people and injured three more while in the ‘grip of a psychotic episode’.

-A knifeman with paranoid schizophrenia who killed three people and attacked three others in a spate of “atrocities” in Nottingham has been sentenced to an indefinite hospital order.
+The families of three people killed in a spate of “atrocities” committed by a knifeman with paranoid schizophrenia say “true justice has not been served” as he was handed a hospital order by a judge.

+Emma Webber, mother of student Barnaby Webber, 19, who was killed alongside his friend Grace O’Malley-Kumar, also 19, and school caretaker Ian Coates, 65, on June 13 last year, said Nottinghamshire Police have “blood on your hands” after Valdo Calocane’s pleas to manslaughter by diminished responsibility were accepted earlier this week.

-Judge Mr Justice Turner said Valdo Calocane, 32, would “very probably” be detained in a high security hospital for the rest of his life after “deliberately and mercilessly” stabbing students Barnaby Webber and Grace O’Malley-Kumar, both 19, and school caretaker Ian Coates, 65, in the early hours of June 13 last year.
+Her comments came after judge Mr Justice Turner said the 32-year-old would “very probably” be detained in a high security hospital for the rest of his life as he sentenced him for the “atrocious” killings, as well as the attempted murder of three others.

+Speaking on the steps outside Nottingham Crown Court after the sentencing hearing concluded, Mrs Webber said the Crown Prosecution Service (CPS) only met with the bereaved families on November 24.

+She said: “We were presented with a fait accompli that the decision had been made to accept manslaughter charges.

+“But for today, our darling son, his dear friend Grace, and a wonderfully kind grandfather Ian have been stolen from us forever and let down by the very system that should have been protecting them.”

+Calocane showed no emotion in the dock and stood with his hands by his side as Mr Justice Turner sentenced him to be re-admitted to and detained at Ashworth High Security Hospital on Merseyside, where has been since November.

-He told the killer: “You committed a series of atrocities in this city which ended the lives of three people.
+Addressing the killer, Mr Justice Turner said: “You committed a series of atrocities in this city which ended the lives of three people.

 “Your sickening crimes both shocked the nation and wrecked the lives of your surviving victims and the families of them all.”